sridurgakolagani/The-Texas-Department-of-Insurance-TDI/README.md

 I start with extracting the data from Texas Open Data API, then perform some transformations, data validation, and then, finally load it into Snowflake.

-In Snowflake, I perform some Exploratory Data Analysis (EDA) to answer some questions.
+In Snowflake,the data is queried to answer some questions.

 **About the data**